How to Become a Member of ICCA

 ALL-STATE SQUAD – The Iowa All-State Cheerleading Squad is an ICCA/IHSAA sponsored select team.
 Any varsity cheerleader of an ICCA member can try out for the team.
 Tryouts are held in October, and a team of 20-45 of Iowa’s best cheerleaders is chosen.
 The team comes together and performs during half time of three of the Friday games during the IHSAA Boys’ State Basketball Tournament.

 STATE CHAMPIONSHIPS – The State Championships are another ICCA and IHSAA sponsored event.
 This is a chance for high school cheer teams to compete against other teams around the state.
 Cheerleaders who compete have to be bona fide high school cheerleaders.
-Championship Divisions include: Cheer/Dance for 1A, 2A, 3A, 4A, and Coed; Group Stunt for 1A, 2A, 3A, 4A, and Coed; and the Time Out Cheer Division for Small and Large Schools.
+Championship Divisions include: Cheer/Dance for 1A, 2A, 3A, 4A, and Coed; Group Stunt for 1A, 2A, 3A, 4A, and Coed; and the Time Out Cheer Division for 1A, 2A, 3A, and 4A.
 The Championships are held in November at the Jacobson Exhibition Center and VI Building at the State Fairgrounds in Des Moines.
 Outstanding squads are also asked to perform at the Boys’ State Basketball Tournament in March.

 ALL-STARS – The ICCA, in conjunction with the Iowa Basketball Coaches Association (IBCA), offers an opportunity for the best junior and senior cheerleaders in Iowa to come together to cheer for the Iowa All-Star basketball teams at their event held in March.
 Tryouts are completed by sending in a video with a short cheer incorporating strong motions, a short dance, and toe touch.